KanHatakeyama/FlowMaterGUI/README.md

     - Basic knowledge of Python and Django would be needed to run the program

 ## Setup
+- Sample SQLite3 database is included in this repo.

+### On your computer
 1. Clone this repositry
 2. Setup Python environment according to "requirements.yml"
 3. Runserver